samantafluture/ignite-feed-reactjs/README.md

 - When I want to use different visual characteristics and behaviors on a component, I should pass props
 - It's a form of communication

+## state

+- Variables that I want the component to monitor

+## declarative programming

+- Declare the conditions for your final result and not the step by step recipe (such as imperative)